-Exhibition Place is an iconic City of Toronto landmark serving as Canada's largest entertainment venue; an urban parkland enjoyed by Toronto's residents and visitors; a multi-faceted professional sports destination.
+Exhibition Place is an iconic City of Toronto landmark serving as Canada's largest entertainment venue; an urban parkland enjoyed by Toronto's residents and visitors; a multi-faceted professional sports destination; and a cultural centre with significant heritage properties and public art collections.

-Located on Toronto's waterfront next to Lake Ontario, and accessible by transit and major highways, Exhibition Place is a focal point for Toronto's downtown and suburban residents providing a range of business, entertainment, and family activities.
-In 2016, approximately 5.5 million attended 365 events on the Exhibition Place grounds.
+Located on Toronto's waterfront next to Lake Ontario, and accessible by transit and major highways, Exhibition Place is a focal point for Toronto's downtown and suburban residents providing a range of business, entertainment, and community activities.
+In 2016, over 5+ million people attended 365 events on the Exhibition Place grounds.
 Exhibition Place represents a true "Gathering Place" for residents of both the city and province, as well as national and international visitors to the region.

-The convention facilities, Allstream and Enercare Centres, together offer 775,000 square feet of exhibition and meeting space and, combined, are the largest such facilities in Canada and the sixth largest in North America.
+The convention facilities, Enercare and Beanfield Centres, together offer 775,000 square feet of exhibition and meeting space, and combined are the largest such facilities in Canada and the sixth largest in North America.
 According to Tourism Toronto, the City of Toronto hosted 539,745 meeting delegates in 2015 and continues to be recognized as a major North American business and convention centre; a factor which complements these high quality facilities located on the east side of Exhibition Place.

-In 2017, an impressive luxury hotel, Hotel X, will begin operating adjacent to the convention facilities offering the potential for an overnight stay to convention/meeting users as well as other visitors to the grounds.
+In 2017, an impressive luxury hotel, Hotel X, will begin operating adjacent to the convention facilities offering the potential for overnight stays to convention/meeting users, as well as other visitors to the grounds.
 Hotel X will offer significant food and beverage amenities, a spa and recreational facilities to hotel guests, event attendees, and to the neighbouring residents.

-In addition to the major sports facilities housing professional soccer, football, hockey and basketball teams, the Canadian National Exhibition, Canada's largest summer fair is held at Exhibition Place annually.
+In addition to the major sports facilities housing professional soccer, football, hockey, and basketball teams, the Canadian National Exhibition, Canada's largest summer fair is held at Exhibition Place annually.
 These, in combination with other high profile events such as the Honda Indy, the Royal Agricultural Winter Fair, as well as various music venues on site, all position Exhibition Place at the centre of entertainment in Toronto.

-The west side of Exhibition Place contains public parkland and many heritage buildings, some of which are used for year-round entertainment purposes.
-This green space provides an open and accessible environment for recreation and family activity; an important requirement for the densely populated high-rise developments that have expanded along the northern and eastern perimeter of the Exhibition Place grounds.
+The west side of Exhibition Place has public parkland which connects the surrounding neighbourhoods to 140 acres of city parks on the shores of Lake Ontario from Coronation Park to the Humber River.
+This extensive green space in downtown Toronto provides an open and accessible environment for recreation and family activity; an important requirement for the Parkdale community and the new densely populated high-rise developments that have expanded along the northern and eastern perimeter of the Exhibition Place grounds.
 The opening of a new five-acre urban park surrounding the historic Stanley Barracks, the last remaining structure belonging to the former New Fort York, will be realized in 2017.
-Transit access is a key component to the future growth at Exhibition Place.
-The current enhancements to the GO station on the northern border will improve the service experience, although a larger consideration relates to the future Metrolinx rail plans which will increase frequencies, in connecting Exhibition Place to communities further afield.
-The TTC has recently improved streetcar access from Union Station, a key factor in further developing the meetings and events business at the Enercare and Allstream facilities.